networknext/next/docs/disable_the_raspberry_clients.md

 git push origin dev-003
 ```

-This process is how you deploy any code or configuration change to the dev backend.
+By the way, this process is how you deploy any code or configuration change to the dev backend.

 1. Tag dev-[n+1]
 2. Push the tag